Immune Thrombocytopenic Purpura

 Other treatments for ITP may include:

-Rh immune globulin.
-This medication temporarily stops the spleen from destroying platelets.
+- Rh immune globulin.
+This medicine briefly stops the spleen from destroying platelets.
 You must be Rh

 Key points about immune thrombocytopenic purpura